MicroEJ/docs/KernelDeveloperGuide/kf.rst

 -  **STARTED**: Feature has been started and is running.

 -  **STOPPED**: Feature has been stopped and all its owned threads and execution contexts are terminated.
 The memory and resources are not yet reclaimed.
-See (:ref:`§ <stopsequence>`) for the complete stop sequence.
+See section :ref:`stopsequence` for the complete stop sequence.

 -  **UNINSTALLED**: Feature has been unlinked from the Kernel.